Fritz Duquesne: 1919 to 1939

-On 23 May 1932, police arrested Duquesne in the Quigley building in New York.
-He was interrogated and beaten by the police and charged with murder on the high seas.
+On 23 May 1932, police arrested Duquesne in the Quigley Building in New York.
+He was brutally interrogated by police and charged with murder on the high seas.
 Duquesne claimed it was a case of mistaken identity and that his name really was Major Craven.
-Clement Wood had recently published a biography of Duquesne, The Man Who Killed Kitchener, so the police asked Wood to identify the man in custody.
-Wood insisted that the man was not Duquesne, but rather Major Craven whom he had known for five years.
-Police did not believe Wood and agent Thomas J. Tunney was brought in to positively identify Craven as Duquesne, the same man he had arrested in 1917.
+Wood had recently published The Man Who Killed Kitchener, so the police asked Wood to identify the man in custody.
+Wood insisted that the man was not Duquesne but rather Major Craven, whom he had known for five years.
+Police did not believe Wood and Agent Thomas J. Tunney was brought in to positively identify Craven as Duquesne, the same man he had arrested in 1917.
 Duquesne was charged with homicide and as an escaped prisoner.
-He was defended by Arthur Garfield Hays, who had also been one of the attorneys in the famous Scopes Trial.
+He was defended by Arthur Garfield Hays.
 After Britain declined to pursue his war crimes, noting that the statute of limitations had expired, the judge threw out the only remaining charge of escape from prison and released Duquesne.

 After his release, Duquesne remained associated with the Quigley family, and he talked for hours about the methods he used to blow up ships.
 To verify the stories, Quigley had Duquesne meet with several experts, the most prominent of whom was Fr.
 Wilfrid Parsons, SJ, editor of the Jesuit magazine, America.
 The experts verified his command of languages, that he was widely traveled and a skilled impersonator.
 While the chronology was imprecise, everything Duquesne told Quigley that could be verified proved to be correct.

-In the spring of 1934, Duquesne became an intelligence officer for the Order of 76, an American pro-Nazi organization, and in January 1935 he began working for the U.S. government's Works Progress Administration.
-Admiral Wilhelm Canaris, head of the Abwehr, Germany's division of military intelligence, knew Duquesne from his work in World War I, and he instructed his new chief of operations in the U.S., Col. Nikolaus Ritter, to make contact with Duquesne.
+In the spring of 1934, Duquesne became an intelligence officer for the Order of 76, an American pro-Nazi organization, and in January 1935 he began working for the US government's Works Progress Administration.
+Admiral Wilhelm Canaris, head of the Abwehr (German military intelligence), knew Duquesne from his work in World War I and instructed his new chief of operations in the US, Col. Nikolaus Ritter, to make contact with Duquesne.
 Ritter had been friends with Duquesne back in 1931, and the two spies reconnected in New York on 3 December 1937.
-Ritter employed several other successful agents across the U.S., most notably Herman Lang, who delivered to the Germans the blueprints for the Top Secret Norden bombsight, but he also made the mistake of recruiting a man who would later become a double agent, William Sebold.
+Ritter employed several other successful agents across the US, most notably Herman Lang, who delivered to the Germans the blueprints for the Norden bombsight, but he also made the mistake of recruiting a man who would later become a double agent, William Sebold.
 On 8 February 1940, Ritter sent Sebold to New York under the alias of Harry Sawyer and instructed him to set up a shortwave radio-transmitting station to establish contact with the German shortwave station abroad.
-Sebold was also instructed to use the code name TRAMP and to contact a fellow agent code named DUNN, Fritz Duquesne.
+Sebold was also instructed to use the code name TRAMP and to contact a fellow agent code named DUNN, who was Duquesne.